K-12 Math Education in the USA and its Detrimental Effects on the Future Minds of Today

 • The expectation for them to learn so much in such little time – This only leads to less retention and shoddy depth of understanding, resulting in learning gaps as teachers move from one topic to the next.
 That’s why students become more accustomed to memorization tactics that often get the answer but don’t build upon understanding.

-• Pressure to get good grades in school – Students feel pressured to do well so that they can get into good colleges/universities, which redirects their focus on grades instead of learning and finding value in what they’re taught.
+• Pressure to get good grades in school – The pressure to excel forces students to focus on grades instead of learning and finding value in what they are taught.

-• Overcrowded classes and repetitive routine– Settings like this make it hard for students to be motivated in learning math, as the curriculum limits their creative exploration in math while making it hard to receive individual help.
+• Overcrowded classes and repetitive routine-Such settings hinder students’ motivation to learn math, as the curriculum restricts their creative exploration and makes it challenging to receive individual help.

-With these rigid settings, American students are either discouraged from pursuing math beyond high school or ill-prepared for STEM careers.
+These rigid settings either discourage American students from pursuing math beyond high school or leave them ill-prepared for STEM careers.
 This affects not only the future of US math education, but the country’s progression as math is essential in everyday life (budgets, architecture, medicine, etc.).

-An overhaul is desperately needed on the American K-12 math education in order to nourish children’s math learning the right way – but it can’t be done in a day.
+Desperately needed is an overhaul of American K-12 math education to nurture children’s math learning the right way, but it can’t be done in a day.
 However, if a student involved themselves in math extracurriculars outside of the traditional American math class, they would be more prepared to tackle different problems as they enhance their math abilities.
 Such was the case for former Math Olympiad winner Richard Rusczyk, who participated in math clubs and contests when he was in school.
 Without that investment in math extracurriculars, he wouldn’t have found a love for math towards achieving one of the most esteemed awards of math excellence.

 Book a free assessment